 Many experts compare Prevu’s buying experience to Redfin’s.
 Its agents handle a substantial volume of customers and are more hands-off than a traditional full-service agent.
 But if you’re in one of their six operating states*, buying a very expensive home, and don’t need a lot of attention or guidance from your agent, Prevu might be the company for you.

 *Prevu offers home buyer rebates in California, Connecticut, Massachusetts, New York, Pennsylvania, and Washington.

 Trelora’s rebate program favors buyers on the lower end of the price spectrum, offering a rebate of 1-1.5%, capped at $6,000.
-That rebate cap means that, if you’re buying a higher-priced home, you can score a more generous rebate from other companies.

 One thing worth noting: Trelora agents handle an extremely high volume of customers — up to twenty times as much as the average realtor.
 Agents who handle that much business will have a hard time giving every client personalized, hands-on attention.

 Simple Showing rewards customers for minimizing the time agents spend showing them homes.
 The problem is that most customers won’t be able to maximize their rebate.

 To earn the maximum rebate that SimpleShowing allows, you’ll have to tour five or fewer homes before buying.
 Look at more homes than that, and the rebate starts to diminish with each additional showing.

 If you’ve already narrowed down your choices before signing with SimpleShowing, you might be able to come in under the limit.
 However, keep in mind that the average buyer looks at nine homes before buying.
 In very competitive markets, buyers may have to look at a succession of homes simply because they keep losing bidding wars.